drowe67/freedv-gui/USER_MANUAL.md

 4. Contact the digital voice mailing list.
 Be specific about your hardware, what you have tried, and the exact nature of the problem.

+### FreeDV 2020 mode is greyed out

+You must have a modern CPU with AVX support to run FreeDV 2020.
+A Microsoft utlity called **coreinfo** can be used to determine if your CPU supports AVX.

+### I installed a new version and FreeDV stopped working

+You may need to clean out the previous confirguration.
+Try Tools-Restore Defaults.

 ## Voice Keyer

 Voice Keyer Button on Front Page, and Options-PTT dialog.